xinguoAtBU/TankGameInJava/README.md

 You can move the hero tank by press the four direction key on you keyboard, press J to shoot bullets.

-You have 3 lives and enemy has 20 lives.
+enemy has 20 lives.

 You can view your score in the screen.

+This one still have some problems and I will keep doing this project to add more functions.